onmyway365/AngularJsCordovaStarterApp/README.md

 Install all packages via npm/bower
-Plug in your android device and make sure developer mode is set to on Select Android under the debug options, and select Device as the debug outlet (your phone) Click on Device to build and launch the app.
+Plug in your android device and make sure developer mode is set to on Select Android under the debug options, and select Device as the debug outlet (your phone) Run buildAdndServe in the Task Runner Explorer (each time to build and serve new changes) Click on Device to build and launch the app on your device.